nylart/restAPI-mongoDB/README.md

 # restAPI-mongoDB
 Creating a rest API with Java and Mongo DB.
-This project was done using Eclipse.
+This project was just a way for me to learn rest APIs and connecting to a Mongo database.
+I utilize the Swagger API docs to use my GET, POST, PUT, and DELETE functions.

 ## Software
 * Eclipse